Dear DNA Tech Core Users,

-- The shared equipment is not accessible until further notice.
-We offer sample processing on this equipment as a service (please contact Siranoosh Ashtari [sashtari@ucdavis.edu] or call the lab).
+Quick note: The shared equipment is not yet accessible; we offer sample processing on the shared equipment as a service (please contact Siranoosh Ashtari [sashtari@ucdavis.edu] or call the lab).

 Please pick a time for a free consultation here